CaiShenYe007/Android-UI-Flexible/README.md

 # Android-UI-Flexible
-Build ui once run on all screen size.
+Build ui layout once run on all screen size.

 ##System requirements
 Android 2.3.3 or higher